pentatester/minetelegram/README.md

   version: false // false corresponds to auto version detection (that's the default), put for example "1.8.8" if you need a specific version
 })

-// add your code here
+// add your code for specific bot here before minetelegram.launch()

 minetelegram.launch()
 ```